-We also found several recommendations for the Ambient Weather WR-111B (Est. $35).
-This small, lightweight radio has most of the same features found on the Etón American Red Cross FRX3.
-It has a solar panel, a built-in flashlight, AM/FM reception, an MP3 input jack, and a cell-phone charger that's capable of doing a "dump charge."
-Though it can't run off standard disposable batteries, it can be charged through a USB cable from your computer, and you can also buy an optional AC adapter for about $5 extra that lets it run off household power -- at least as long as that's available.
+We also found enthusiastic recommendations for the smaller, cheaper Epica Emergency Radio (Est. $30).
+This lightweight, portable radio has most of the same features found on the Etón FRX3 (Est. $45).
+It has a solar panel, hand crank, built-in flashlight, AM/FM reception and a cellphone charger that's capable of doing a "dump charge."
+Though it can't run off standard disposable batteries, if you plan ahead, it can be charged via a USB cable from your computer or a wall adapter.
 Owners say its compact size makes it ideal for carrying in a "Bug Out Bag" that you can take with you if you have to evacuate your home in an emergency.

 "If you'd rather not spend $50 on something you're not going to use frequently, the Epica Emergency Radio is the best budget product among many mediocre ones," concludes TheSweethome.com, after testing six weather and emergency radios.
 It's weather-resistant and durable.
 When dropped, "only the carabiner clip fell off the Epica," unlike some other cheap weather radios.
 Although testers say it's worth the extra $20 or $30 to get a better emergency radio with clearer reception, "a cheap radio is preferable to no radio, and this model is still better than anything you'd get in a preassembled kit."
 Owners mostly adore this inexpensive little radio; with a 4.5-star rating over about 740 reviews, it's one of the best-loved weather radios of any type at Amazon.com.